The Sun Also Rises: Women and love

 The twice-divorced Brett Ashley represented the liberated New Woman.
 In the 1920s, divorces were common and easy to be had in Paris.
 James Nagel writes that, in Brett, Hemingway created one of the more fascinating women in 20th-century American literature.
 Sexually promiscuous, she is a denizen of Parisian nightlife and cafés.
 In Pamplona she sparks chaos: the men drink too much and fight over her.
 She also seduces the young bullfighter Romero and becomes a Circe in the festival.
 Critics describe her variously as complicated, elusive, and enigmatic; Donald Daiker writes that Hemingway "treats her with a delicate balance of sympathy and antipathy."
 She is vulnerable, forgiving, independent—qualities that Hemingway juxtaposes with the other women in the book, who are either prostitutes or overbearing nags.

 Nagel considers the novel a tragedy.
 Jake and Brett have a relationship that becomes destructive because their love cannot be consummated.
 Conflict over Brett destroys Jake's friendship with Robert Cohn, and her behavior in Pamplona affects Jake's hard-won reputation among the Spaniards.
 Meyers sees Brett as a woman who wants sex without love while Jake can only give her love without sex.
 Although Brett sleeps with many men, it is Jake she loves.
 Dana Fore writes that Brett is willing to be with Jake in spite of his disability, in a "non-traditional erotic relationship."
-Other critics such as Leslie Fiedler and Nina Baym see her as a supreme bitch; Fiedler sees Brett as one of the "outstanding examples of Hemingway's 'bitch women.
+Other critics such as Leslie Fiedler and Nina Baym describe her as a 'bitch'; Baym sees Brett as one of the "outstanding examples of Hemingway's 'bitch women.
 Jake becomes bitter about their relationship, as when he says, "Send a girl off with a man ....
 Now go and bring her back.
 And sign the wire with love."

 Critics interpret the Jake–Brett relationship in various ways.
 Daiker suggests that Brett's behavior in Madrid—after Romero leaves and when Jake arrives at her summons—reflects her immorality.
 Scott Donaldson thinks Hemingway presents the Jake–Brett relationship in such a manner that Jake knew "that in having Brett for a friend 'he had been getting something for nothing' and that sooner or later he would have to pay the bill."
 Daiker notes that Brett relies on Jake to pay for her train fare from Madrid to San Sebastián, where she rejoins her fiancé Mike.

 In a piece Hemingway cut, he has Jake thinking, "you learned a lot about a woman by not sleeping with her."
 By the end of the novel, although Jake loves Brett, he appears to undergo a transformation in Madrid when he begins to distance himself from her.
 Reynolds believes that Jake represents the "everyman," and that in the course of the narrative he loses his honor, faith, and hope.
 He sees the novel as a morality play with Jake as the person who loses the most.